 II.1.1.
-Adopted

-The company establishes mechanisms to adequately and rigorously ensure the timely circulation or disclosure of the information required to its bodies, the company secretary, shareholders, investors, financial analysts, other stakeholders and the market at large.
+Adopted The company establishes mechanisms to adequately and rigorously ensure the Part I, item 21 and timely circulation or disclosure of the information required to its bodies, the items 55 to 65 company secretary, shareholders, investors, financial analysts, other stakeholders and the market at large.